earthtoolsmaker/website/content/posts/how-to-build-a-real-time-bear-detection-system.md

 the existing data, similar to techniques used in image processing.

 ![Data Augmentation](/images/posts/bear_detection/data_augmentation/tencrop.png)
-*Data Augmentation / TenCrop - Generate 10 images from one to mitigate the class imbalance*
+*Data Augmentation / [TenCrop](https://pytorch.org/vision/main/generated/torchvision.transforms.TenCrop.html) - Generate 10 images from one to mitigate the class imbalance*

+We conducted thorough testing and evaluation of common resampling and data augmentation methods.
+In our experiments, we observed that data augmentation yielded particularly effective results when applied to empty frames and images featuring other animals.
+This approach allowed us to maintain a high number of bear images while introducing subtle variations into the dataset.

 ### Data Annotation